nanocosmos/documentation-net/docs/nanoplayer/nanoplayer_release_history.md

   - 1009: Playback failed because the player was in visibility state 'hidden' at load start.
   - 2003: Not enough media data received.
 The stream was already connected and the stream info event was fired.
   - 2004: The source stream has been stopped.
   - 3100: The media source extension changed the state to 'ended'.
-NOT AVAILABLE FOR IOS.
+NOT AVAILABLE FOR HLS PLAYBACK.
 - new pause reasons:
   - 'visibilityhidden': Paused because the player was not visible at load start.
   - 'notenoughdata': Paused by loading timeout.
 The stream was alive and connected but not enough data was received to start playback.